einat/nddrylliog-blog/2012-12-20-ld25-postmortem.md

 a stealth game it makes sense to have these FPS-like controls, because you want to see what's happening around you.
-Another thing we didn't use enough is the wooden tile I implemented: it's present in the first intro level, and can be burned down with a molotov (which allows you to smash the dragon, by the way), but now in any of the other levels because I didn't successfully communicate what burned in the game and what didn't!
+Another thing we didn't use enough is the wooden tile I implemented: it's present in the first intro level, and can be burned down with a molotov (which allows you to smash the dragon, by the way), but not in any of the other levels because I didn't successfully communicate what burned in the game and what didn't!